 As part of the NSEP priority access procedure, a STA affiliated with an NSEP MLD shall manage its EDCA parameter sets as follows:

-During the process of enabling NSEP priority access, the STA affiliated with NSEP MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and TXOP[AC] state variables to the values provided in the EDCA Parameter Set element for the corresponding AP in the NSEP Request/Response Action frame or, if the EDCA Parameter Set element is not present, to the default EDCA parameter values found in Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)taffiliated with NSEP non-AP MLD and shall ignore EDCA parameters that are sent by the corresponding AP using the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)) and 26.2.7 (EDCA operation using MU EDCA parameters)
+During the process of enabling NSEP priority access, the STA affiliated with NSEP MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and TXOP[AC] state variables to the values provided in the EDCA Parameter Set element for the corresponding AP in the NSEP Request/Response Action frame or, if the EDCA Parameter Set element is not present, to the default EDCA parameter values found in Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false).
+While NSEP priority access is enabled, the STA affiliated with NSEP non-AP MLD shall ignore EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames using the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).

 Note to the Editor: Please add EDCA Parameter Set element (Clause 9.4.2.28 (EDCA Parameter Set element) to the NSEP Request Action frame (Clauses 9.6.xx.x1 (NSEP Priority Access Enable Request frame format)) and Response Action frame (Clause 9.
 6.xx.X2 (NSEP Priority Access Enable Response frame format)).